Arriiaa/Arriiaa.github.io/_posts/2024-12-04-photo-gallery.md

 ---
 layout: post
-title: Game Impression #3: Assassin's Creed series
+title: Game Impression \#3: Assassin's Creed series
 date: 2024-10-02 14:24:00
 description: A Game Analysis of the Combat System in Assassin's Creed
-tags: formatting images
+tags: combat analysis
-categories: sample-posts
+categories: analysis
 ---

 This blog is written for the assignment of the GSND 5111 course.
 We are required to play a RPG game and write thoughts about it.